Planning your first marching band tripEmily Ward

 Congratulations!
-If you are reading this, you are not only a Music Director, you are a Music Director with passion and are ready to show your students new life-changing educational experiences and take your student’s performance to the next level!
+If you are reading this, you are not only a Music Director, you are a Music Director with passion and are ready to show your students new life-changing educational experiences and take your student’s performance to the next level with your first marching band trip!

 Planning a music performance trip for the first time can seem overwhelming and stressful.
 But planned out over time, it can be something magical and positively impact students and others for the rest of their lives.